 Nowadays, there are all sorts of audio manufacturing companies coming out every year, and newer turntable companies tend to lead on.
-Almost all of these companies offer at least six different types of turntables and sometimes the variety of record player models that a company offers represent different design philosophies.
+Almost all of these companies offer at least six different types of turntables and sometimes the variety of record player models that a company provides represent different design philosophies.
 However, few of these turntables will stand out and capture the attention of buyers.
 One of these is a new top of the line turntable from Souline known as the Kubrick DCX turntable.

-It has been rigidly affixed to the center of the chassis and also a steel ball that sits in a recess on top of the axle which rides a hefty and well-machined brass outer hub that has a diameter of 45mm and a bore that is large enough to accept the bearing shaft while still being able to offer freedom of rotation and zero apparent play.
+It has been rigidly affixed to the center of the chassis and also a steel ball that sits in a recess on top of the axle which rides a hefty and well-machined brass outer hub.
+The hubs has a diameter of 45mm and a bore that is large enough to accept the bearing shaft while still being able to offer freedom of rotation and zero apparent play.
 A small amount of synthetic oil is used between the shaft and the hub.

 Setting up the turntable is quite easy.
-The main chassis, motor pod, support feet, and tone arm pod all come pre-assembled and the Rega arm board which can be used with either old fashioned single nuts such as the RB250 and the RB300 or newer three bolt Rega arms which are already in place.
+The main chassis, motor pod, support feet, and tonearm pod all come pre-assembled and the Rega arm board which can be used with either old fashioned single nuts such as the RB250 and the RB300 or newer three bolt Rega arms which are already in place.
 You will only be required to perform simple tasks that include; fitting the platter atop the preassembled pods, pre-oiling the bearing, fitting the drive belt, installing the tone arm on the arm board, and installing and aligning the Denon DL-103 cartridge.

 The Kubrick DCX turntable is sold and shipped in an impressive well-designed packaging that features a sturdy white carton with multi-layered and compartmentalized foam inserts.

-If you enjoyed this post then you’ll like our turntable stand list here www.premier-recordsinc.com/best-of-player-stands-cabinets-tables-consoles.
+If you enjoyed this post, then you’ll like our turntable stand list here www.premier-recordsinc.com/best-of-player-stands-cabinets-tables-consoles.